 Not to mention, it will also catch the juices and make for an easier cleanup afterward.

-Cooking with a Cast-Iron Skilled
+How to Cook Bacon on the Grill with a Cast-Iron Skilled

 Last but certainly not least is cooking bacon with the help of a cast-iron skillet.